 As you can imagine, the chemical industry involves numerous operations that involve the handling of hazardous and flammable substances and materials that must be safely stored.
-This is where industrial fans come into play, they’re vital for providing sufficient and adequate ventilation which is an essential part of the substances’ storage.
+This is where industrial fans come into play, they’re vital for providing sufficient ventilation which is an essential part of the substances’ storage.

 Next up is their placement, industrial fans must be perfectly placed so that they can keep the chemicals cooled while also avoiding the buildup of hazardous fumes.

 If you’ve stepped inside a gym before, you will know that the floor space is limited due to the amount of equipment in place, and people using floor space for workouts.
-Therefore, you will often see wall mount industrial fans and industrial ceiling fans dotted about the place.
-You may see multiple small volume industrial fans around the place to cover the size of the room.
+Therefore, you will often see wall-mount industrial fans and industrial ceiling fans dotted about the place.
+You may see multiple small-volume industrial fans around the place to cover the size of the room.